How to Grow Cucumbers

-In your garden, make 12” hills at least six feet apart.
+In your garden, make 12 inch hills at least 6 feet apart.
 Plant 6-8 cucumber seeds per hill.
-Plant seeds 1” deep.
-Cucumber seeds will germinate in 4-10 days.
+Plant seeds 1 inch deep.
 After germination, thin to 3-4 plants per hill.

 Once cucumber plants begin producing fruit, check your garden daily for ripe cucumbers.
 You can pick cucumbers early for making pickles or you can wait a while for larger slicing cucumbers.

-Cucumbers will keep for 10-14 days at temperatures of 45-55 °F and a relative humidity of 85-95%.
+Cucumbers will keep for 10-14 days at temperatures of 45-55 degrees F and a relative humidity of 85-95%.

 Cucumbers are eaten as immature fruits.
 When cucumbers are grown for seed, harvest is delayed until the fruits reach botanical maturity.
 As the seeds develop, the cucumber will continue to grow beyond its market-mature size, eventually changing color and losing firmness as the seeds reach full maturity.
 Cucumbers can change color to yellow or orange.
 It is best to wait several weeks after this color change before extracting the seeds.

 Cut cucumbers in half lengthwise to extract the seeds.
 Scoop out seeds and any surrounding pulp from the seed cavity.
 Place this mixture of seeds and pulp into a small bucket or jar with some water.
-The mixture needs to undergo fermentation for one to three days to remove the pulp from the seeds.
-The fermenting mixture should be held in an open container at temperatures between 70-80 degrees.
-When fermentation is complete, decant the seeds by adding more water to the container and stirring the mixture - the pulp and lightweight seeds will float to the top and can be poured off, leaving only viable seeds which will have settled at the bottom of the container.
+The mixture needs to undergo fermentation for 1-3 days to remove the pulp from the seeds.
+The fermenting mixture should be held in an open container at temperatures between 70-80 degrees F. When fermentation is complete, decant the seeds by adding more water to the container and stirring the mixture - the pulp and lightweight seeds will float to the top and can be poured off, leaving only viable seeds which will have settled at the bottom of the container.
 Once the seeds have been rinsed clean, set the seeds out to dry on coffee filters or old window screens until they can be cleanly snapped in half.